BlueBrain/connectome-manipulator/README.md

 ## Processing pipeline

-The connectome manipulation pipeline is illustrated in Figure 1 and consists of the following modules:
+The connectome manipulation pipeline is illustrated in Figure 1 and consists of the following modules.
+The Python library [Blue Brain SNAP](https://github.com/BlueBrain/snap) is used to access SONATA circuits.

 * __Connectome manipulator__\
   Depending on the config, applies one or a sequence of manipulations to a given SONATA connectome, and writes the manipulated connectome to a new SONATA file.
 All manipulations are separately implemented in sub-modules and can be easily extended.\